‘Spoke his truth’: Ralph Yarl testifies in hearing of man who shot him in KC Northland

 “He had a split second to make a decision ...
 He did what he thought was reasonable under the circumstances at the time,” Salmon said, saying that state statute allows for someone to defend themselves if someone is trying to make an unlawful entry into a dwelling.

-“Mr. Yarl made the mistake of going to the wrong house and Mr. Lester, who believed there was an intruder coming in on him, he made a mistake to.
+“Mr. Yarl made the mistake of going to the wrong house and Mr. Lester, who believed there was an intruder coming in on him, he made a mistake too.
 It was a mutual mistake, is what this amounts to,” Salmon said.

 Salmon said he didn’t know why Lester chose to open his door when the other neighbors did not.
 And why he brought a gun to the door while other neighbors did not.